Vanherwegentim/CompSciSchakel/Fundamenten_vd_informatica/Fundamenten vd informatica.md

 Zo is er bijvoorbeeld de klasse van alle klieken.
 Een kliek (Eng. clique) is een enkelvoudige graaf waarin elke knoop rechtstreeks verbonden is met elke andere knoop.
 De kliek met n knopen wordt K~n~ genoemd.
 Figuur 4.8 toont een aantal klieken.

+Een goeie video over tweeledige grafen: https://www.youtube.com/watch?v=HqlUbSA9cEY + *Pro tip.
+When attempting to determine whether a graph is bipartite or not, if two vertices are connected by an edge, due to the definition of a bipartite graph, these two vertices have to be in different sets, and thus, you can colour code them differently.
+Continue this trend through the graph.
+If you find a contradiction where two vertices that are connected by an edge are of the same colour, then the graph is not a bipartite graph.
+Similarly, the opposite can be said to claim that a graph is bipartite.*

 Een andere klasse zijn de tweeledige grafen.
 Een enkelvoudige graaf G(V, E) is tweeledig als en slechts als V opgedeeld kan worden in twee deelverzamelingen V~1~ en V~2~, zo dat er enkel bogen bestaan tussen V~1~ en V~2~, maar nooit binnen V~1~ of V~2~.
 Formeel: G(V, E) is tweeledig als en slechts als er een V~1~ en V~2~ bestaan zo dat V = V~1~ ∪ V~2~, V~1~ ∩ V~2~ = ∅, en E ⊆ {(v~1~, v~2~)|v~1~ ∈ V~1~, v~2~ ∈ V~2~}.

 Een tweeledige graaf wordt volledig verbonden genoemd als elke knoop uit V~1~ met elke knoop uit V~2~ verbonden is.
 De volledig verbonden tweeledige graaf met m knopen in V~1~ en n knopen in V~2~ wordt K~m,n~ genoemd.